King, Bahrain Monarch Stress Need To Maintain Arab Coordination

 King Hamad congratulated His Majesty on the 25th anniversary of assuming his constitutional powers, commending development and stability in Jordan, under His Majesty's leadership.

-His Majesty also congratulated the Bahraini monarch on the 25th anniversary of his accession to the throne, commending his efforts in enhancing progress, development, and prosperity in Bahrain.
+His Majesty also congratulated the Bahraini monarch on the 25th anniversary of his accession to the throne, commending his efforts in enhancing progress, development, and prosperity in Bahrain, the statement said.

 Discussions covered regional developments, with King Hamad commending Jordan's active efforts towards regional peace, and its support for Arab and Islamic causes, foremost of which is the Palestinian issue.